What do the best audio cables sound like? Part 2 - Image and soundstage size

 In the latter case we can’t quite see everything each individual is doing but musically we can take in the whole picture without distraction.
 On the other hand, this arm’s-length approach can feel a little disconnected; we may feel we want to get a little closer to the band, see a little more of what each musician is creating for us in the recording.

 These presentations are the key to musical enjoyment.
-I have listened to expensive high-end audio systems that placed the soundstage so far away I was tempted to ask for a pair of binoculars.
-On the other hand, I have heard systems present such large images I felt I was peering out from beneath the piano lid, which I wrote about in my 2008 article The Idiot’s Guide To Cables (HIFICRITIC Vol2, No6).
-These are extreme examples and the ideal listening experience for each of us will be different, but we’re going to find the one that sounds right for you.
+I have listened to expensive high-end audio components that placed the soundstage so far away I was tempted to ask for a pair of binoculars.
+On the other hand, I have heard hifi systems present such large images I felt I was peering out from beneath the piano lid, which I wrote about in my 2008 article The Idiot’s Guide To Cables (HIFICRITIC Vol2, No6).
+These are extreme examples and the ideal audio experience for each of us will be different, but we’re going to find the one that sounds right for you.

 How do we do it?